Laika (band): 1994–2000: Active recording and performance

 In Laika's first incarnation, Fiedler, Fixsen, and Frenett were augmented by the flautist and saxophonist Louise Elliott and the drummer Lou Ciccotelli (God, Eardrum, SLAB!).
 On recordings and in live shows, Fiedler and Fixsen shared guitar, keyboards and sampling, with Fiedler doing most of the vocals.
 The group's first album was the acclaimed Silver Apples of the Moon, released on Too Pure in 1994.
 Shortly afterwards, Rob Ellis (PJ Harvey, Spleen) joined as an occasional second drummer and percussionist.

 The band quickly became popular interviewees in the alternative and underground music press, its music praised for mingling intricacy, polish and accessibility with experimentation and originality.
 In 1995, Fiedler described her band's music as "just like trip-hop, but much much faster" and declared her distaste for the then-current Britpop, citing a preference for jazz and dub.
 She later recalled that "Guy and I were interested in rhythm but couldn't get excited about 4/4.
 So, influenced by bands like The Young Gods, we wanted to take rock rhythms and turn them upside down.
 7 is great!"

-In 1996, Laika contributed to the AIDS benefit album Offbeat: A Red Hot Soundtrip, produced by the Red Hot Organization.

 Laika's second album, Sounds of the Satellites, was released in early 1997.
 Many of the previous album's more abrasive edges were smoothed away in favour of a sleeker, though not much less experimental, dance tone.
 The group continued to attract a lot of press attention, particularly when they supported Radiohead on tour, and continued to be an underground favourite, despite not having a hit.
 A third album, Good Looking Blues, was released in 2000.
 The same year, Fiedler played in PJ Harvey's backing band on an extensive world tour promoting Harvey's album Stories from the City, Stories from the Sea.
 On this tour, she played guitar, cello and other instruments.
 In 2003, Laika released a collection of singles, B-sides, and rarities entitled Lost in Space: Volume 1 (1993–2002).